DrSquidX/SquidNet/README.md

 # SquidNet
 A highly functional Botnet with security, powerful bot scripts, and the ability to set up remote access to it with admin scripts along with an ugly web-interface(It still functions well though).
 It is mainly using TCP for regular bots, but it can use SSH when logging into SSH Servers.

-# Update
-Sorry for not updating.
-I've been working on DatCord for a bit, however I am currently switching my current password system of storing it in a txt file with md5 to a sha256 hash inside of a SQL Database.
-This makes things a bit faster.

 # Features
 Security - Has a Username and Password that the user is able to configure, to set up remote connections.